EleonorTalagtag/MBAI5310G-AI-Programming-Eleonor-Talagtag/assignments/week02/README.md

-# Week 02 – End-to-End Machine Learning Pipeline
+# Assignment 2: End-to-End Machine Learning Pipeline
 ## Task Overview
 Create an end-to-end machine learning pipeline to predict insurance renewal using logistic regression model.
 ## Files in This Folder